exakat/exakat/docs/Rules.rst

 ##############

+Avoid using regex when the searched string or the replacement are simple enough.

 PRCE regex are a powerful way to search inside strings, but they also come at the price of performance.
 When the query is simple enough, try using `strpos() <http://www.php.net/strpos>`_ or `stripos() <http://www.php.net/stripos>`_ instead.

 .. code-block:: php